-- 1. The project mentor and a three-person thesis committee must be approved by the Office of Student Research and the M.D.-Master of Health Science Advisory Committee. - 2.
+- The project mentor and a three-person thesis committee must be approved by the Office of Student Research and the M.D.-Master of Health Science Advisory Committee. - 2.
 Additional course work is required: - a.
-Clinical research pathway Courses: Principles of Clinical Research; Introduction to Biostatistics in Clinical Investigation; Organization and Leadership; Responsible Conduct of Research (during master's year) - Laboratory/translational research pathway Courses: Intensive Pedagogical Experience in Techniques and Strategies for Laboratory Research or Selected Seminars in Clinical and Translational Informatics; Introduction to Biostatistics in Clinical Investigation; Organization and Leadership; Responsible Conduct of Research (during master's year)
+Clinical research pathway Courses: Principles of Clinical Research; Introduction to Biostatistics in Clinical Investigation; Responsible Conduct of Research (during master's year)

-These courses can be taken prior to or during the research year.
-Additional electives are also required.

-3. Participation in monthly research-in-progress seminars, journal clubs, Leadership in Biomedicine Lecture Series and dinners, and other announced activities throughout the master's research year is required.
-Further information is available in the Office of Student Research or online at https://medicine.yale.edu/education/research/mhs/ instructions.
+- b.
+Laboratory/translational research pathway-Courses: Intensive Pedagogical Experience in Techniques and Strategies for Laboratory Research or Selected Seminars in Clinical and Translational Informatics; Introduction to Biostatistics in Clinical Investigation; Responsible Conduct of Research (during master's year) These courses can be taken prior to or during the research year. - 3.
+Participation in monthly research-in-progress seminars, journal clubs, Leadership in Biomedicine Lecture Series and dinners, and other announced activities throughout the master's research year is required.
+Further information is available in the Office of Student Research or online at https://medicine.yale.edu/education/research/mhs/ mdmhs.